• New Posts

 Don't rush the gelatin: Give yourself some time to make and chill the homemade Jell-o.
 The secret to perfection is making sure the unflavored gelatin is completely dissolved in the lemonade before chilling in the fridge.
 This ensures the gelatin activates all of the lemonade evenly and you get a sturdy base for the mousse.

-Check the gelatin often: You only want to partially set the lemonade gelatin so keep checking it.
-You'll know it is partially set when it is just starting to jiggle and solidify.
+Partially set the gelatin: You'll know the gelatin is partially set when it is just starting to jiggle and solidify.
 Blend it until it's fluffed quite a bit (incorporating air is key for this dessert), and then fold in your whipped cream.

 More no-bake desserts